khushboo484/khushboo484/README.md

 - 🔭 I’m currently working on Full Stack Development
 - 🌱 I’m currently learning Android App Development
 - 👯 I’m looking to collaborate on Java Projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with ..
-- 💬 Ask me about Web Develop
+- 💬 Ask me about Web Development
 - 📫 How to reach me: https://www.linkedin.com/in/khushboo-mehndiratta-274036194/
 <!--
 - 😄 Pronouns: ...